Voting

 From our free play sessions for children under eight, to our adult residential care services, we’re with disabled people and their families every step of the way.

-Get in touch with our team to find out how we could support you.
+Get in touch with our team to find out more about Sense services.

 As a disabled voter, you have the right to be able to cast your vote independently and in secret.